keptn/keptn.github.io/content/community/_index.md

 ✅ Talk about Keptn in your environment

 ❌ This is not a good place to submit bug reports 🐞 .
 Please [open an issue](https://github.com/keptn/keptn/issues) instead so the Keptn maintainers & developers can take care of it.

-## Meetings

-We are hosting monthly [Keptn user groups](./meetings/) and weekly [Keptn developer meetings](./meetings/).
-Find the details in the corresponding sections.